Shafqat Mahmood

 He was elected a member of the National Assembly of Pakistan in 2013 and 2018.
 He has been a member of the Senate of Pakistan from March 1994 to March 2000.
 He served as Federal Minister for the Ministry of Food, Agriculture and Livestock, the Ministry of Environment, Urban Affair Forestry and Wildlife, and the Ministry of Local Government and Rural Development in the federal cabinet of Prime Minister Malik Meraj Khalid from November 1996 to February 1997.
 He served as Provincial Minister of Punjab for Information from 1999 to 2000 during the military rule of Pervez Musharraf.
 He is no longer Member of the National Assembly as he resigned from the National Assembly.

 Early life and education

 He was born on 19 February 1950.
 Belonging to a Gujjar family, his cousins include Zaka Ashraf, associated with the PPP and who also served as the PCB chairman, as well Chaudhry Jaffar Iqbal Gujjar, a senior PML-N politician.

-He completed his early education at Sadiq Public School, Bahawalpur, and later studied in the Government College University, Lahore before completing his Masters in Psychology from University of the Punjab in 1970.
-He received a Masters in Public Administration from Harvard University in 1981.
-He also obtained a Masters in Public Policy and Administration from the University of Southern California in 1987.
+He completed his early education at Sadiq Public School, Bahawalpur, and later studied in the Government College University, Lahore before completing his master's degree in Psychology from University of the Punjab in 1970.
+He received a master's degree in Public Administration from Harvard University in 1981.
+He also obtained a master's degree in Public Policy and Administration from the University of Southern California in 1987.
 He has also cleared the Central Superior Service (CSS) exams.

 His daughter Tara Mahmood is an actress and singer.